Journal2019-06-06T16:41:40+02:00

 Face Off

-FACE OFF The work comprised of a back-projection onto a translucent mirror surface.
-The projection work adresses ‘the gaze’ and self-image.
-As a spectator, we see our own reflection in the mirror overlain onto the projected image of a woman (the artist).
-The mutual view is interrupted by a [...]
+FACE OFF The projection work addresses ‘the gaze’ and self-image.
+The work uses a translucent mirror as projection screen.
+As spectator, we can see our reflection in a mirror at the same spot a projected image of a woman (the artist) becomes visible.
+This play of two reflections is [...]

 True Love

-TRUE LOVE The photographic work deals with the male gaze and the image of women in public space in Pakistan.
-The light boxes are made in letter form.
-They show cinema advertisement for Lollywood films.
-In Pakistan the larger-than-life billboards are still hand-painted in the cinema-district of Lahore and [...]
+TRUE LOVE These large scale backlit photos deal with the male gaze and the image of women in public space in Pakistan.
+The light boxes shaped as large letters like advertisements.
+They are pictures of cinema adds for Lollywood films.
+The larger-than-life billboards in the cinema-district of Lahore often [...]

 El Pelele